Smithsonian Environmental Research Center

 The Smithsonian Environmental Research Center (SERC) is a United States 2650 acre environmental research and educational facility operated by the Smithsonian Institution.
-It is located on the Rhode and West Rivers near Edgewater in Anne Arundel County, Maryland, near the western shore of Chesapeake Bay.
-The center's focus of study is the ecosystems of coastal zones, particularly in the Chesapeake Bay estuary and nearby wetlands.
+It is located on the Rhode and West Rivers near Edgewater in Anne Arundel County, Maryland, near the western shore of the Chesapeake Bay.
+Research at SERC includes long-term experiments and global data synthesis to understand the ecosystem function of forests, farms, and coasts.
+Research at SERC is applied to inform real-world decision-making over local to international scales.

 History

 In 1964, Robert Lee Forrest of Baltimore left a 365-acre dairy farm on the Rhode River to the Smithsonian Institution.
 The next year, the Chesapeake Center for Field Biology was established on the site of this former dairy farm.
 A $375,000 grant from the Ford Foundation was awarded and another $550,000 in other grants followed by the end of 1969.
 These funds were used to purchase another 568 additional acres adjoining the original parcel.

 In 1970, the Chesapeake Bay Center for Field Biology was renamed to the Chesapeake Bay Center for Environmental Studies (CBCES) and land acquisition continued.
 In 1974, Jim Lynch was hired as the first on-site staff scientist.
 Lynch had recently finished his Ph.D. from University of California, Berkeley in Zoology.